CraryPrimitiveMan/awesome-with-star/awesome/ayr-ton_awesome-geek-podcasts.md

 * [JavaScript Air](https://javascriptair.com/) - The live broadcast podcast all about JavaScript.
 * [Javascript to Elm](https://jstoelm.com/) - A podcast about using Elm coming from Javascript and other languages.
 * [JS Party](https://changelog.com/jsparty) – A community celebration of JavaScript and the web
+* [Ladybug Podcast](https://ladybug.dev/) – An all lady-hosted tech podcast for all developers with great discussions around how to start coding, the hot technologies right now, how to get your first developer job, imposter syndrome, how to write CSS and more.
 * [Laravel News Podcast](https://laravel-news.com/podcast/) - The Laravel News Podcast brings you all the latest news and events related to Laravel.
 * [Linear Digressions](http://lineardigressions.com/) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Action News](https://www.jupiterbroadcasting.com/show/linux-action-news/) - Weekly news about Linux and the open source world.
+* [Linux Headlines](https://linuxheadlines.show/) - Linux and open source headlines every weekday, in under 3 minutes.
+* [Linux For Everyone](https://linuxforeveryone.fireside.fm/) - A show about the thrilling world of desktop Linux, open source software and the community creating it.
+For beginners and veterans alike!
+Hosted by Forbes' Jason Evangelho and friends.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws/) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Linux Unplugged](https://www.jupiterbroadcasting.com/show/linuxun/) - Weekly Linux live and open talk show
 * [Listen and Learn about AWS](https://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
 Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.